ButterflyNetwork/ImagingSDK-iOS/README.md

    <img width="500" alt="Supported External Accessory Protocols" src="Docs/Resources/UISupportedExternalAccessoryProtocols.png">

+## Troubleshooting

+If you encounter any issues during the integration of the SDK, please refer to the [Troubleshoot](Docs/Troubleshoot.md) page.

 ## Quick Start

 Here's a brief guide to quickly get started with imaging using SwiftUI Previews.
 Follow these five key steps: